ProGamerGov/Neural-Tools/README.md

 # Neural-Tools
 Tools made for usage alongside artistic style transfer projects

 Information about how to perform Scale Control and Color Control, can be found on the [wiki](https://github.com/ProGamerGov/Neural-Tools/wiki).
+The Color Control feature is broken down into two different features known as Luminance-Only Style Transfer, and Color Matching.

 # Linear Color Transfer